Lacy quickened her pace.

 “I’m staying at the Grand View Hotel.
 Another block.”

 “Ahhh, the Grand View.
 The haunted Grand View.”

-The barest hint of a smile returned to his mouth, and his head ticked in a nearly imperceptible nod.
+The barest hint of a smile appeared, and his head ticked in a nearly imperceptible nod.
 “Perhaps the footsteps following you—”

 “Were not my imagination.”
-Her mission in Flagstaff to learn more about the mystery swirling around the artwork left by her mother might have her imagination working overtime—but not about ghosts.
+Her mission in Timberline to learn more about the mystery swirling around the art left by her mother might have her imagination working overtime—but not about ghosts.

 He chuckled.
 “It’d be understandable.”

 “I tell you, someone followed me.”
 She raised her voice half an octave.
 Helpful or not, he could keep his condescending attitude.

 “Okay, okay.”
 The smile fell away, and his brow wrinkled.
 “Would you like me to walk with you?”

 Shaking her head and pointing toward the Grand View, she said, “That won’t be necessary.
 I can see the hotel from here.
 Thank you, anyway.”
 She slung the purse strap over her shoulder and glanced into his face when she passed him.
 Concern?
 Interest?
 “I appreciate your consideration and help.”
 She wilted under his gaze.
 “Have a nice evening.”